-The Register representative carrying out the technical supervision at the manufacturer's of clad steel plates, which has no foundry for all the ingredients of clad steel, shall be provided with the certificates of the billets manufacturer.
+The Register representative carrying out the technical supervision at the manufacturer's of clad steel plates, which has no foundry for all the ingredients of clad steel, shall be provided with the Manufacturer's Certificates for billets.
 All ingredients shall meet the requirements of the relevant Chapters of this Part.